 When Theron was 15 years of age her father (an alcoholic) threatened to kill her mother and she shot him, killing him in self-defense.

-The trauma led to hard drug use including “molly” (ecstasy), acid, mushrooms and cocaine.
+The trauma led to hard drug use including “molly” (ecstasy), LSD, mushrooms and cocaine.
 She used to explain herself as a “wake and baker.”
-Theron, now 43 and a single mother of two says that therapy has helped her create a great life for her kids.
+Theron is a mother and says that therapy has helped her create a great life for her kids.

-PTSD Can Happen To Anyone: But It’s Treatable
+PTSD Can Happen To Anyone, But It is Treatable

 PTSD does not discriminate by age, wealth, success or fame.
 Trauma is a deep-rooted issue that can re-emerge years after the traumatic event has occurred, as some of these famous people with PTSD have described in their own stories.

 Thankfully, mental illnesses like PTSD are out in the open and becoming less taboo.
-PTSD is worse in individuals who have had a problematic childhood or existing mental health issues.
+Post-traumatic stress disorder is often worse in individuals who have had a problematic childhood or existing mental health issues.

 Many in the addiction treatment community are well aware that there is a clear link between PTSD and addiction.

-Food, drugs and alcohol are often used to temporarily numb the pain of mental disorders.
-For this reason, dual diagnosis treatment is crucial for overcoming mental health disorders combined with addiction simultaneously for a full recovery.
+Food, drugs, and alcohol are often used to temporarily numb the pain of mental illness.
+For this reason, dual diagnosis treatment is crucial for overcoming mental health disorders combined with addiction for a full recovery.